jmh3434/java-precourse/Precourse Java.md

 -   milk
 -   sugar

-How do we incorporate the ingredients conecept into our relationship of classes?
+How do we incorporate the ingredients concept into our relationship of classes?

 -   We could create maybe a **List of Ingredients**
     -   each of these types of ingredients (cream, milk, and sugar) would be a different implementation with different costs